-This essay is an art critique or media criticism of Robotech using the critical theory discipline of Ecocriticism.
+This essay is an art critique or media criticism of Robotech utilizing the critical theory discipline of Ecocriticism.
 This essay proposes the natural environment is itself a major character of the Robotech saga.
 This essay examines how Robotech portrays nature and the environment.

 This essay is 7 pages 3221 words in Microsoft Word posted 8/8/2019.